leimao/Console-Player/README.md

 ## Introduction

-The Console Player (CPlayer) was implemented using C++, and the library [`libsndfile`](https://github.com/erikd/libsndfile) and [`libasound`](https://github.com/alsa-project/alsa-lib).
-It uses `libsndfile` to decode audio files and uses `libasound` to play audio in the hardware.
+The Console Player (CPlayer) was implemented using C++, and the library [`libsndfile`](https://github.com/erikd/libsndfile) and [`libasound`](https://github.com/alsa-project/alsa-lib). `libsndfile` was used to decode audio files and `libasound` was used to play audio in the hardware.
 The Console Player library `libcplayer` could be used for other C++ projects, such as games, to play audio in the background asynchronously.

 The commonly supported audio formats includes `wav`, `ogg`, and `flac`.
 More effort of [supporting `mp3` in `libsndfile`](https://github.com/erikd/libsndfile/issues/258) is coming from the community.